theodoremoreland/EssentialWorkers/README.md

 ## Overview

-This repository is a fork and update to `Saint Louis Regional Data Alliance's` [essential-workers](https://github.com/stlrda/essential-workers), which is a webpage illustrating demographic profiles (2018) of essential workers across Saint Louis, Missouri, and Illinois.
+This repository is a fork, update, and redesign to `Saint Louis Regional Data Alliance's` [essential-workers](https://github.com/stlrda/essential-workers), which is a webpage illustrating demographic profiles (2018) of essential workers across Saint Louis, Missouri, and Illinois.

 I was one of a few developers on the original project.
 It was actually my first attempt at a responsive webpage.
 I decided to update the webpage including, but not limited to the following: